 Taking place at Prairie City OHV Park in May, the Hangtown Motocross Classic showcases some of the best riders from around the world.
 The Dirt Diggers North Motorcycle Club has hosted the race since 1969, and it has since grown to include a slew of amenities for spectators.
 Open-air and covered viewing platforms, food and drink concessions, vendor booths, a children’s play area, and onsite camping make Hangtown the ultimate festival for motocross fanatics.

 The Murieta Equestrian Center in the community of Rancho Murieta, just southeast of Rancho Cordova, has a yearlong calendar of races and horse shows.
-Starting in 2019, Murieta will host the Sacramento Spring Classic at the end of May and early June, with premier hunter, jumper, and equitation competitions.
 The Murieta Equestrian Center has five indoor arenas, 12 outdoor arenas, and seating for 3,000 spectators.

 Each year in Hagan Park, the Cordova Community Council hosts a weekend-long celebration of the quintessential American holiday.
 With concerts, parades, food, carnival rides, games, a beer garden, and, of course, fireworks come sundown, this is the place to be for the holiday.
 Fireworks admission tickets and carnival ride wristbands are available for purchase.